Clean-Energy-Processes-CEP-Laboratory/Technology-Library/functional_specification.md

 * **Technology-agnostic models** will be instantable without any configuration provided, utilising default thermodynamically-driven values;
 * **Data-driven models** will utilise data files contained within the library or from an external source in order to influence the models, again, little user configuration will be required;
-* **Analytical models** will utilise inputs provided by the user when instantiating instances of the various classes which are implementable.
+* **Comprehensive models** will utilise inputs provided by the user when instantiating instances of the various classes which are implementable.

 ## Non-functional requirements